chaycereed/researchkit/README.md

-# researchkit 🧪
+# researchkit
-Research Kit - Automated setup for folders, notebooks, and READMEs for reproducible research
+Automated setup for folders, notebooks, and READMEs for reproducible research

 `researchkit` is a small Python toolkit that bootstraps a **reproducible study template** in a single command.
 It’s designed for public-health, behavioral, and